mauntrelio/Winman-AK/README.md

 done
 ```

 In the previous bash script the `disperse` script is used twice to get a better effect.
-I also obfuscated the filename with a trivial `rot13`, which later I reverted to a simpler numbering scheme, but without losing the possibility to change the order of the pictures and videos if I want.
+I also obfuscated the filename with a trivial `rot13`, which later I reverted to a simpler numbering scheme.
 Finally the last conversion brings the jpg quality down to 30 (in a range 1 to 100) which impressively reduces the size of the images (since they are obfuscated the quality can be reduced a lot without harm).

 ## Start audio/video automatically on a web page